bunburya/bptt/README.md

 Remember that tabs are used to separate columns, so column `n` won't always start one character after the end of column `n-1`.

-Passing the `--header` flag will include a header row in the output with a short name for each column.
-Passing the `--timestamp` flag will include a "Last updated" timestamp at the bottom of the output.

 ## Example: Use with `wtfutil`

 [`wtfutil`](https://wtfutil.com/) is a dashboard for the terminal. `bptt` is in no way affiliated with `wtfutil` (nor am